hermit-os/hermit-rs/benches/netbench/README.md

 #### Prerequisites

-- Make sure you can ssh into the machines you wanna use for your benchmark
+- Make sure you can ssh into the machines you want to use for your benchmark.
 - Make sure you have set up the ssh connections correctly and have the machines in your known host and have the ssh keys somewhere in your pc (or the machine you will start the script from).

 #### Instructions